 TIP #1: THE DATES FOR OKTOBERFEST CHANGE EVERY YEAR.

 Don’t be like me, make sure you’re looking at the current years dates.
 And no, Oktoberfest does not start in October.
 To make the festivities more comfortable for attendees, the gathering was moved to September’s milder temperatures.

-Thanks to some travel friends I had met in Prague a couple weeks prior who took me under their wing (and their Airbnb), my Oktoberfest extravaganza was saved.
+My Oktoberfest extravaganza was saved thanks to some travel friends I had met in Prague a couple weeks prior who took me under their wing (and their Airbnb).

 Note, prices for accommodations skyrocket during Oktoberfest.
 The hostel dorm that normally costs €20, now it’s up to €80.
 The key here is to book as early as possible.
 If you’re going with a group, your best bet is an Airbnb.

-It was 7 in the morning, coffee consumption was to a minimum, when all of a sudden the train came to a complete stop.
+It was 7 in the morning, coffee consumption was to a minimum, when all of a sudden the train I was on to my friends Airbnb came to a complete stop.
 In between literal cement.
 Best part?
 The only soul around was a drunk German man who didn’t speak a lick of English.
 I attempted to communicate with him asking why the train stopped.
 All he could say was, “Train” and “Stop.”
 Helpful dude, helpful.